HI Content of Group Galaxies from the FAST All Sky HI Survey: Discussion

-\citet{Janowiecki17} studied H\,{\sc i} content of central galaxies using Arecibo data and found that they generally have higher H\,{\sc i} content than isolated galaxies.
+\citet{Janowiecki17} studied H\,{\sc i} content of $161$ central galaxies using Arecibo data.
+Approximately $80\%$ of their groups have group members less than $4$.
+They found that they generally have higher H\,{\sc i} content than isolated galaxies.
 They also reported that centrals with more distant nearest satellites show stronger H\,{\sc i} enhancement.
-Consistent with this, Figure \ref{fig:delta_fh1_cen_sat}(a) shows an enhancement in low-mass central galaxies ($M_*<10^{9.8}M_\odot$).
-Since central galaxies are typically the brightest members of their host groups, such low-mass centrals likely reside in low-mass groups.
-As suggested by \citet{Janowiecki17}, central galaxies in low-mass groups may have gas contributions from the cosmic web or recent H\,{\sc i}-rich minor mergers. \citet{Wang23} also reported that condensation of gas from the intergalactic medium can enhance the H\,{\sc i} content of NGC $4631$.
-Furthermore, Figure \ref{fig:delta_fh1_cen_sat}(d) indicates that central galaxies whose nearest satellite lies beyond $0.5R/R_{180}$ exhibit enhanced H\,{\sc i} content, suggesting possible ongoing gas accretion. \\
+In our work, Figure \ref{fig:delta_fh1_cen_sat}(a) shows a weak enhancement ($>0.5\sigma$) in low-mass central galaxies ($M_*<10^{9.8}M_\odot$) for the full sample.
+The cold gas accreted from the cosmic web or recent H\,{\sc i}-rich minor mergers into the low-mass groups can not get heated, unlike in larger groups.
+As a result, the cold gas may survive for a long period in these low-mass groups.
+Further detailed investigation of low-mass groups is required to confirm and characterize the tentative enhancement in gas content. \\

-\citet{Brown23} studied star formation in $33$ Virgo Cluster satellite galaxies and found that H\,{\sc i}-poor galaxies have a reduced SFR surface density compared to H\,{\sc i}-normal cluster or field galaxies.
+\citet{Brown23} studied star formation in $33$ Virgo cluster satellite galaxies and found that H\,{\sc i}-poor galaxies have a reduced SFR surface density compared to H\,{\sc i}-normal cluster or field galaxies.
 Ram pressure stripping plays a key role in depleting atomic gas reservoirs and quenching star formation.
-Figure \ref{fig:delta_fh1_cen_sat}(b) demonstrates that H\,{\sc i} detected satellite galaxies with low SFR ($\log(\mathrm{SFR}/M_{\odot}\mathrm{yr^{-1}})<0.1$) are more H\,{\sc i}-poor.
-This is consistent with the scenario proposed by \citet{Jaffe15}, in which satellites lose gas as they settle into the cluster potential, leading to suppressed star formation.
-Our results support this interpretation, as reduced atomic gas reservoirs appear directly linked to lower SFR in these galaxies. \\
+The reduced atomic gas reservoirs may link to lower SFR in these galaxies. \\